discorporate/flatland/docs/source/validation/index.rst

 Validator API
 -------------

-The :class:`~flatland.valid.Validator` class implements the validator callable interface and adds conveniences for messaging, internationalization, and customization.
+The :class:`~flatland.validation.Validator` class implements the validator callable interface and adds conveniences for messaging, internationalization, and customization.

-To use it, subclass ``Validator`` and implement :meth:`~flatland.valid.Validator.validate`.
+To use it, subclass ``Validator`` and implement :meth:`~flatland.validation.Validator.validate`.

 .. testcode:: NoShouting

-  from flatland.valid import Validator
+  from flatland.validation import Validator

   class NoShouting(Validator):
       """Disallow ALL CAPS TEXT."""